Texas Tech vs. Florida International NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The 38 combined points per game that these two squads have allowed this season are 16.5 fewer than the 54.5 total in this contest.
+- This contest's total is 16.0 points above the 38 these two squads combine to surrender per game this season.

-- The average total in Red Raiders games this season is 58.3, 3.8 points more than Saturday's total of 54.5.
+- The Red Raiders and their opponents have scored an average of 58.3 points per game in 2021, 4.3 more than Saturday's total.

-- In 2021, games involving the Panthers have averaged a total of 55.5 points, 1.0 more than the set over/under in this contest.
+- In 2021, games involving the Panthers have averaged a total of 55.5 points, 1.5 more than the set total in this contest.

 Texas Tech Stats and Trends

-- The Red Raiders won 28-22 last time out when they met the Stephen F. Austin Lumberjacks.
-The 'Jacks were listed as 31.5-point underdogs and won against that spread.
+- Texas Tech has covered the spread on one occasion this year.

-- This season, the Red Raiders are winless against the spread when entering a game as a favorite of 21 points or more.
+- This season, the Red Raiders are winless ATS when entering a game as a favorite of 20 points or more.

-- Find the latest odds and place a bet on the Red Raiders to cover the spread at SISportsbook.

-- The teams combined to hit the under on the 51.5-point over/under.

-- When Texas Tech records more than 16.5 points, it is 1-1 against the spread and 2-0 overall.
+- Texas Tech is 1-1 against the spread and 2-0 overall this season when the team scores more than 16.5 points.

-- In games that Texas Tech piles up over 313.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- Texas Tech is 1-1 against the spread and 2-0 overall when the team churns out over 313.5 yards.

 - This year, the Red Raiders have turned the ball over five times, five more than the Panthers' takeaways (0).